INSTANT VIEW-Putin signs decree on mobilization | Headlines

 - Russian Federation

-Russian President Vladimir Putin announced he had signed a decree on partial mobilization beginning on Wednesday, saying he was defending Russian territories and that the West wanted to destroy the country.
+President Vladimir Putin on Wednesday ordered Russia's first mobilization since World War Two, warning the West that if it continued what he called its "nuclear blackmail", Moscow would respond with the might of all its vast arsenal.
 The euro tumbled 0.7% against the dollar, European stock markets opened sharply lower, and investors piled into safe-haven bonds, pushing yields on German and U.S. government debt down.

+MARKET REACTION: STOCKS: Europe's STOXX50E index fell 0.7%, while the euro stocks volatility index jumped to its highest in more than two weeks.

-FOREX: Euro nears two-decade lows, dollar index rises to two-decade highs COMMENTS:
+FOREX: The euro neared two-decade lows, and the dollar index rose to two-decade highs.
+COMMENTS:

+JUSTIN TANG, HEAD OF ASIAN RESEARCH, UNITED FIRST PARTNERS, SINGAPORE "A partial mobilization will affect the Russian economy at a time when it can least afford it, with the government being able to call on businesses and civilians to contribute to the wartime effort not just financially but also physically.

+"Given the passage of time that the 'special operation' has taken, the partial mobilization will not be taken warmly domestically.
+Any resulting economic downturn will lead to increased resentment.
+The mobilization is a sign of Putin's desperation and the effectiveness of Ukraine's recent counter-offensive.
+"While Putin's move is calculated to help him win the war, it may just hasten his demise and spark a virtuous cycle in the global economy by easing food and energy supply issues that will see inflationary pressures subside."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)